AhmedMohamedAbdelaty/Codeforces-Discord-bot/README.md

-# Hey there!
-Welcome to the Codeforces Bot for Discord! 🎉

-A super cool Discord bot that lets you interact with the Codeforces API.
-You can get info about contests, user standings, and more, all through fun Discord commands!
+An unofficial Discord bot that provides info about contests, user standings, and more.

 ## Features